daningenthron/coin_API/README.md

 -------

 A single mailer is sent to all admins when a withdrawal brings the amount of a coin to under 4 of that type.
 This is generated through Rails by Action Mailer, and scheduled via ActiveJob.
 For the async send, while Sidekiq is generally faster, setting up a Redis instance does not fit the scale of the project, so I used Delayed Job.
-Preview of the mailer can be viewed at /rails/mailers/admin_mailer/alert_email.html.

 Concerns / Helpers
 ------------------